 International student employees must follow rules set down by the federal government when working on or off campus while attending institutions of higher education.
-Supervisors must be aware of these special considerations.
-What follows are the details it is most crucial for supervisors to understand when hiring international student employees.
+Supervisors must be aware of these special considerations, including the following:

 - International students are eligible for a vacation term after being enrolled for 9 consecutive months.
 They may work full time on campus during this term.
 An additional eligibility requirement is that the student must enroll again at Portland State in the term following the vacation.

 - Students are responsible for monitoring their hours.